Read more about InAlienable.Support Quixote Center’s InAlienable program!

 The second person to die this year was Roylan Hernandez-Diaz.
 Hernandez-Diaz was from Cuba and was seeking asylum in the United States.
 The Associated Press released a story today detailing the investigation into his case, and recounting his 2 year journey to reach the United States from Cuba.
 Hernandez-Diaz died from an apparent suicde on October 15, 2019 at the Richwood Correctional Facility - also run by LaSalle Corrections.
 He had been detained for almost 9 months beyond his credible fear interview, and was put in isolation after declaring his intent to protest his ongoing detention through a hunger strike.
 He was dead five days later.

-Our so far this year.
+Our summary of other cases so far this year.

 In Memoriam